mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/code_style_guide/javascript/index.md

 The following guidelines cover writing JavaScript example code for MDN Web Docs.
 This article is a list of rules for writing concise examples that will be understandable by as many people as possible.

-## Principles
+## General guidelines for JavaScript code examples

+This section explains the general guidelines to keep in mind while writing JavaScript code examples.
+The later sections will cover more specific details

 ### Choosing a format

-Opinions on correct indentation, whitespace, or splitting long lines have always been controversial.
+Opinions on correct indentation, whitespace, and line lengths have always been controversial.
 Discussions on these topics are a distraction from creating and maintaining content.

-We have decided to use [Prettier](https://prettier.io/) as a code formatter to avoid off-topic discussions and keep code style consistent.
+On MDN Web Docs, we use [Prettier](https://prettier.io/) as a code formatter to keep code style consistent (and to avoid off-topic discussions).

-To learn more about the formatting conventions that are applied, read the [Prettier documentation](https://prettier.io/docs/en/index.html).
+To learn more about the formatting conventions used on MDN Web Docs, read the [Prettier documentation](https://prettier.io/docs/en/index.html).

-### Modern JavaScript features
+### Using modern JavaScript features

 You can use the modern and well-supported JavaScript features in MDN Web Docs code examples.